Antonello da Messina: Early life and training

 Antonello was born at Messina around 1429–1431, to Garita (Margherita) and Giovanni de Antonio Mazonus, a sculptor who trained him early on.
 He and his family resided in the Sicofanti district of the city.

 Antonello is thought to have apprenticed in Rome before going to Naples, where Netherlandish painting was then fashionable.
 According to a letter written in 1524 by the Neapolitan humanist Pietro Summonte, in about 1450 Antonello was a pupil of the painter Niccolò Colantonio in Naples.
 This account of his training is accepted by most art historians.

 Early career

 Antonello returned to Messina from Naples during the 1450s.
 In around 1455, he painted the so-called Sibiu Crucifixion, inspired by Flemish treatments of the subject, which is now in the Muzeul de Artă in Bucharest.
 A Crucifixion in the Royal Museum of Antwerp dates from the same period.
-These early works shows a marked Flemish influence, which is now understood to be inspired by his master Colantonio and from paintings by Rogier van der Weyden and Jan van Eyck that belonged to Colantonio's patron, Alfonso V of Aragon.
+These early works show a marked Flemish influence, which is now understood to be inspired by his master Colantonio and by paintings by Rogier van der Weyden and Jan van Eyck that belonged to Colantonio's patron, Alfonso V of Aragon.